Navigation

 They go through the motions without genuinely caring about the outcome.
 Unaddressed, this mindset unfortunately also spreads.
 It has the potential to quickly affect a sizeable section of the workforce, resulting in a performance decline.

-Having recognised the importance of ownership and accountability, let us explore the actionable steps for cultivating these qualities within an organisation.
+Having recognized the importance of ownership and accountability, let us explore the actionable steps for cultivating these qualities within an organization.

 Clear expectations are a key component in cultivating accountability.
 One must clearly state an individual’s or team’s objectives, benchmarks, and due dates.